govuk-one-login/ipv-core-back/local-running/README.md

 ## Known limitations

 For some reason running the functional test suite against the local deployment hangs.
 I do not know why.

+## Future improvements

+* Consolidate the setting of parameters with the dev-deploy tool.
+* Integrate more fully with the dev-deploy tool to have local running as a switch within it.
+* Reformat the logs in docker-compose to make the easier to visually parse - https://docs.docker.com/config/formatting/